ESGF/esgf-docker/docs/deploy-kubernetes.md

 > **WARNING**
 >
-> When using `hostPath` volumes, the data must exist at the same path on all cluster hosts where the THREDDS
+> When using `hostPath` volumes, the data must exist at the same path on all cluster nodes where the THREDDS
 > or file server pods might be scheduled.
 >
 > If your data is on a shared filesystem, just mount the filesystem on your cluster nodes as you would